MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/automatorwp/readme.txt

 No, We're unable to provide custom development services, as our focus is developing the core AutomatorWP plugin, and the official AutomatorWP add-ons.

 == Changelog ==

+= 3.4.0 =

+* **Improvements**
+* Added checks to avoid unnecessary ajax requests.

+= 3.3.0 =

+* **Bug Fixes**
+* Check call to API to avoid warnings due to integrations.

+= 3.2.0 =

+* **New Features**
+* New integration: ClickUp.
+* ClickUp: New action: Add comment to a task.
+* ClickUp: New action: Add tag to a task.
+* ClickUp: New action: Create a list.
+* ClickUp: New action: Create a new task in list.
+* New integration: Kadence Blocks.
+* Kadence Blocks: New trigger: User submits a form.
+* Kadence Blocks: New trigger: Guest submits a form.
+* New integration: WP All Import.
+* WP All Import: New trigger: User completes an import.
+* WP All Import: New trigger: User imports posts of a type.

+= 3.1.0 =

+* **Bug Fixes**
+* Check call to API to avoid warnings due to integrations.

 = 3.0.0 =